Law Enforcement Operations: Public Safety and Security

 Admission Requirements for Law Enforcement Operations Majors

-1. AA degree from a Florida public college - This will satisfy the General Education requirements and must be completed with a minimum grade point average of 2.00 on a 4.0 scale.
+1. Completion of an AA degree from a Florida public college with a minimum cumulative grade point average of 2.0 on a 4.0 scale.
 The AA degree shall include the completion of the Florida State general education requirements.

 3. Current students at FSU (either campus) - These students must have fifty-two (52) or more semester hours of credit, to include six hours of freshman English composition and six hours of mathematics/statistics.
 Students must have a minimum of a 2.00 GPA.
 These students must complete the General Education requirements while enrolled in this program.